Skyperious

 Skyperious is a Skype chat history tool.

-Additionally, it doubles as a useful database tool for any SQLite file.
+Additionally, it doubles as a useful database tool for any SQLite file:

 Also, a command line interface is available with key functions like exporting, searching, syncing, and merging.
+The graphical version includes a Python console window.

 Using The Program